RDAResearchDataRepositoryInteropWG/icat-bagit-tool/README.rst

   always match.
 For instance, users related to the investigation in ICAT are denominated creator of the dataset in the DataCite metadata, which may or may not be correct.

++ Serialization of the exported package should be supported.

 + Documentation is entirely missing.